liempo/dots.thinkpad/README.md

 | File Manager         | Thunar, ranger                                                                                       |
 | Music Player         | spotify-tui, spotifyd                                                                                |
 | System Monitor       | gotop                                                                                                |

+# Minor Details
+ - In [dual.sh](https://github.com/liempo/dots/tree/master/.screenlayout/dual.sh), i added a function to create a temporary file, this is because I don't want to re-run the script everytime I try to refresh bspwm (by running bspwmrc).
+ - There should be a script that will remove the temporary files (named as "fixed"), that will be triggered on poweroff/reboot

 ## <p align="center">Credits / Thanks</p>
 - ChilledCow's playlist for making me chill